uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * User Stories: API
     * Excellent 8 (A): At least ½ of the user stories with a relevant API are usable using the API.
 Adheres to the specification.
     * Good 7 (B): Almost ½ of the user stories with a relevant API are usable using the API.
 Adheres to the specification
-    * Satisfactory 6 (C): At least 3/8ths of the user with a relevant API stories are usable using the API.
-Very close to adhering to the specification
+    * Satisfactory 6 (C): At least 3/8ths of the user stories with a relevant API are usable using the API.
+Very close to adhering to the specification.
     * Unsatisfactory 4-5 (D): At least ¼ of the user with a relevant API stories are usable using the API.
 Some parts deviate from the specification.
     * Attempt 0-3 (F): Missing API or major deviations from the specification.
 * Test Cases